Joe Budden Apologizes to Megan Thee Stallion for Joking About Her Mental Health - NewsBreak

 Related

-Conservative speaker Candace Owens is coming to Megan Thee Stallion's defense in the midst of Tory Lanez's trial for allegedly shooting the Houston rapper back in the summer of 2020.
-On Wednesday (Dec.
-21), Candace Owens weighed in on the situation in a segment of her podcast, which she shared...

-Tory Lanez Appears to Fall Asleep During Megan Thee Stallion Shooting Trial – Report
+Tory Lanez Guilty on All Charges in Megan Thee Stallion Shooting Trial

-Tory Lanez was reportedly seen falling asleep in court during his trial for allegedly shooting Megan Thee Stallion.
-On Wednesday (Dec.
-21), both sides gave closing arguments as the trial is coming to a close.
-TMZ reports, while the jury was being given instructions from the judge, Tory Lanez was reportedly seen dozing off.
-According to the celebrity news site, several witnesses saw the Canadian rap-crooner with his eyes closed and said "his head bounced up and down several times like someone fighting off exhaustion."

 Pardison Fontaine Makes Statement in Defense of Women Ahead of Tory Lanez Trial Verdict

-Note: UPDATE (Dec 23):.
-Megan Thee Stallion's lawyer, Alex Spiro, has released the following statement to XXL in the wake of Tory Lanez being found guilty on all charges in his trial for the shooting of Megan Thee Stallion: "The jury got it right.
-I am thankful there is justice for Meg."